 Gelukpa Cultural Society Gompa, further along on the same lane, has an atmospheric prayer room filled with small statues.
 Gadhan Thekchhokling Gompa was built by Tibetan refugees in 1960 and is covered in brightly colored frescoes.
 Inside there’s a medium-sized Buddha statue.
 The temple also has a list of Tibetan martyrs killed from 1987 to 1989 in the Tibetan unrest.

-ADDRESS – Bridge, Manu Temple Rd, near Old Manali, Old Manali, Manali, Visit website
+ADDRESS – Bridge, Manu Temple Rd, near Old Manali, Old Manali, Manali, Visit the website

 Many travelers use Manali as a base for trekking through the surrounding mountains.
 If you don’t want to go alone, Himalayan Trails in Old Manali offers a wide range of outdoor activities including guided treks and day hikes.
 Himalayan Caravan Adventure is also recommended for trekking and outdoor adventure activities including day hikes, rock climbing, and rafting.
 For extra adrenaline, you can also take on the Himalayas by bike!
 Hampta Pass is a popular five-day trek from Manali and requires reasonable fitness.